erdc/quest/docs/plugin.rst

-Writing DSL Service Plugin
+Writing QUEST Service Plugin
 ==========================

-Details on how to write a DSL plugin
+Details on how to write a QUEST plugin